molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Monster, 3:02:35</span> Oh yeah, secret data.
 Yeah.
 I don't know.

-<span class="transcript-speaker">Rauhauser</span> But as we've seen herem just in the last day or week or month or through this year, nothing is really secret.
+<span class="transcript-speaker">Rauhauser</span> But as we've seen here just in the last day or week or month or through this year, nothing is really secret.
 Secrets have a dwell time, and then things are getting dumped in public.

 <span class="transcript-speaker">Monster, 3:02:57</span> That's it.
 I mean, Epstein.
 I mean, that's some stuff.
 But I think that they're all right.